-The Zoo is home to one snow goose, a female who came from a local rehabber in 2015 after suffering a wing injury.
-It can be found in the pond along the Genesee Trail.
+The Zoo is home to two snow geese.
+Both can be found in the pond along the Genesee Trail.

 International Union for the Conservation of Nature Red List status: Least Concern.
 The snow goose is protected under the United States Migratory Bird Act.
 The population is increasing at an estimated rate of 130,000 birds per year, possibly due to warming conditions in the Arctic breeding grounds.
 Periodic hunting has been established to help curb the growing population.
 About 400,000 birds are now hunted annually in the U.S. and Canada.

 They have quite an expansive geographical range.
 In March, they head North over the New England states, resting in the St. Lawrence River area.
 They then continue northward over central Quebec, Canada to their destination in the northeast Arctic.
 The breeding grounds cover the area from northern Baffin Island, Bathurst Island, Ellesmere Island and northwest Greenland.
 The southwest coast of Bylot is the location of the main nesting colony.
 Their main wintering grounds are along the Gulf Coast of Louisiana and Texas between the Mississippi delta and Corpus Christi, Texas.
 However, in recent years colonies have been seen in Missouri, Illinois, Kansas, Oklahoma, Nebraska and Iowa.
 Smaller numbers are found in eastern Mexico and southern New Mexico.